geekygirldawn/gource-demo-jan2016/README.md

 * --title "MailingListStats AKA mlstats"
 * --key (shows color key for file types)
 * --start-date '2014-05-01'
-* --user-image-dir images (Directory with .jpg or .png images of users 'Full Name.png' for avatars
+* --user-image-dir images (Directory with .jpg or .png images of users 'Full Name.png' for avatars)

 **Speed up repos with less activity:**

 * -a 1 (auto skip to next entry if nothing happens in x seconds - default 3)
-* -s .05 (speed in seconds per say - default 10
+* -s .05 (speed in seconds per day - default 10)

 **While Gource is running:**

 * Space bar to pause
-* <Ctrl> + / - to speed up or slow down
+* Ctrl + / - to speed up or slow down
 * Use arrow keys to move camera
 * Mouse over timeline widget at the bottom and click on a date to move in time.